I came across a post in a very prominent choral director’s Facebook group that asks:

 - make good choices

-The first few “rules” I listed above were probably intended to be lighthearted or comical, but they are still real rules that students are subjected to in their classrooms.
-In my opinion, those first 5 “rules” are insulting to our students and our profession for several reasons:
+The first few “rules” I listed above were probably intended to be lighthearted or comical, but they are still listed as real choir rules that students are subjected to in their classrooms.
+In my opinion, those first 5 “choir rules” are insulting to our students and our profession for several reasons:

 - They are stated in a negative manner